wizrdcodes/wizrdcodes/README.md

 # 🧙‍♂️ Alex “Wizrd” Murray

-**🎓 Currently pursuing an MSc in Artificial Intelligence & Data Science at the University of East London**
+**🎓 Studying Artificial Intelligence & Data Science (MSc) — specializing in Python, data analysis, and AI systems**
 Building games, data projects, and tools as I learn.

 ---

 ## 👋 About Me

+- 🎓 Currently pursuing an **MSc in Artificial Intelligence & Data Science** at the University of East London
 - 🐍 Currently focusing on **Python** (3.13)
 - 🧮 Interested in **AI, data analysis, and game logic**
 - 🎧 Creative background as **Wizrd** (music & DJing), now adding **AI engineering** to the mix